dakom/frpong/README.md

 * Passes input controller and tick updates
 * Typescript

+# Future ideas
+* Better / genuine AI (all the data is there, just gotta use it!)
+* With upcoming offscreenCanvas support, might separate rendering into its own thread too
+* Could use a renderer built for functional pipelines, like [pure3d](https://github.com/dakom/pure3d)
+* Showcase more power of webgl/webaudio - though it's easy to get carried away once that door is opened ;)

-# Notes
+# Misc Notes

-* Purposefully over-engineered - though I dunno, this also kinda feels like a cool starting point?
+* Experimental and purposefully over-engineered - though I dunno, this also kinda feels like a cool starting point?
 * The multi-threading is probably pointless and wasteful in this case, but it doesn't really hurt afaik
-* With upcoming offscreenCanvas, might separate rendering into its own thread too
 * Different webpack modes ("dev", "build" and "bundle") - as well as travis setup for deployment
-* Could use a renderer built for functional pipelines, like [pure3d](https://github.com/dakom/pure3d)
 * It might be worth exploring state serialization via flatbuffers and then using that to transfer across all boundaries (even to the wasm layer)